There is no one as holy as the Lord, for there is no one besides you, nor is there any rock like our God. 1 Samuel 2:2

 11 Elkanah went to Ramah to his house.
 The child served the Lord before Eli the priest.

 12 Now the sons of Eli were wicked men.
 They did not know the Lord.

-17 The sin of the young men was very great before the Lord; for the men despised the Lord’s offering.
+17 The sin of the young men was very great before the Lord; for the men treated the offering of the Lord with comtempt.
 18 But Samuel ministered before the Lord, being a child, clothed with a linen ephod.
 19 Moreover his mother made him a little robe, and brought it to him from year to year when she came up with her husband to offer the yearly sacrifice.
 20 Eli blessed Elkanah and his wife, and said, “May the Lord give you offspring from this woman for the petition which was asked of the Lord.”
 Then they went to their own home.

 21 The Lord visited Hannah, and she conceived and bore three sons and two daughters.
 The child Samuel grew before the Lord.